Why Audio Learning Works: The Science Behind Listening to Learn

 The case for learning by listening

 Most of us default to reading when we need to absorb new information.
 But a growing body of research suggests that audio is not just a convenient alternative — it can be a more effective learning channel for many people and many contexts.
+It is also the format that makes passive learning and spaced repetition practical for adults whose schedules cannot accommodate long quiet study sessions.

 This is not about replacing reading.
 It is about adding a second pathway for information to reach your brain — especially during time you already spend doing other things.